Gospel: John 4:5-42

 Answering the first question, Jesus compared the water from Jacob's well with his living water.
 Water from Jacob's well satisfied physical thirst.
 Lack of this water would cause thirst again.
 But the living water Jesus offered truly satisfied, because it gave eternal life.
 Jesus painted the image an artesian spring, water leaping up in an inexhaustible supply, leaping up into life everlasting.
 [4:13-14]

 The woman understood only in part.
 She desired eternal life, but only as a continuation of her present existence.
 [4:15] She did not realize that the reception of God's gift required her to look to the giver.
-Here John answered the second question: Who is Jesus?
+However, the spotlight shifted to her place in society.

 19 The woman said to HIM, "Sir, I see that you are a prophet.
 20 Our fathers worshiped on this mountain.
 But you say that the place where it is necessary to worship is in Jerusalem.
 21 JESUS said to her, "Trust me, woman, that the hour is coming when you will worship the Father neither on this mountain nor in Jerusalem.
 22 You worship what you do not know; we worship what we know because salvation is from the Jews.
 23 But the hour is coming, and is now, when true worshipers will worship the Father in Spirit and truth.
 For indeed, the Father seeks (out) such (followers) worshiping him.
 24 God (is) Spirit, and it is necessary (for) the ones worshiping to worship in Spirit and truth."
-25 The woman said to HIM, "I know that Messiah is coming, the one called the Christ.
+25 The woman said to HIM, "I know that the Messiah is coming, the one called the Christ.
 When that (person) comes, he will announce everything to us."
 26 JESUS said to her, "I AM, the one speaking to you."

 4:22 "we worship what we know because salvation is from the Jews" This statement recognized the unique status of the Jews as the Chosen People.
 God acted through the Jews in the past.
 In doing so, he revealed himself, so the believer could "know" (i.e., experience) him.
 Since God's action was his saving activity, Jesus could say "salvation came from the Jews."